Idris (prophet): Hermes Trismegistus

-Antoine Faivre, in The Eternal Hermes (1995), has pointed out that Hermes Trismegistus (a syncretic combination of the Greek god Hermes and the Egyptian god Thoth) has a place in the Islamic tradition, although the name Hermes does not appear in the Qur'an.
-Hagiographers and chroniclers of the first centuries of the Islamic Hijrah quickly identified Hermes Trismegistus with Idris, the Prophet mentioned by the Qur'an in 19:56–57 and 21:85, whom the Arabs also identified with Enoch (cf. Genesis 5.18–24).
+Antoine Faivre, in The Eternal Hermes (1995), has pointed out that Hermes Trismegistus (a syncretic combination of the Greek god Hermes and the Egyptian god Thoth) has a place in the Islamic tradition, although the name Hermes does not appear in the Quran.
+Hagiographers and chroniclers of the first centuries of the Islamic Hijrah quickly identified Hermes Trismegistus with Idris, the Prophet mentioned by the Quran in 19:56–57 and 21:85, whom the Arabs also identified with Enoch (cf. Genesis 5.18–24).
 Idris/Hermes was termed "Thrice-Wise" Hermes Trismegistus because he had a threefold origin.
 The first Hermes, comparable to Thoth, was a "civilizing hero", an initiator into the mysteries of the divine science and wisdom that animate the world; he carved the principles of this sacred science in Egyptian hieroglyphs.
 The second Hermes, in Babylon, was the initiator of Pythagoras.
 The third Hermes was the first teacher of alchemy.
 "A faceless prophet", writes the Islamicist Pierre Lory, "Hermes possesses no concrete or salient characteristics, differing in this regard from most of the major figures of the Bible and the Quran".
 A common interpretation of the representation of "Trismegistus" as "thrice great" recalls the three characterizations of Idris: as a messenger of god, or a prophet; as a source of wisdom, or hikmet (wisdom from hokhmah); and as a king of the world order, or a "sultanate".
 These are referred to as müselles bin ni'me.

 The star-worshipping sect known as the Sabians of Harran also believed that their doctrine descended from Hermes Trismegistus.